nokia/SReXperts/docs/nsp/intermediate/66-nsp-ne-password-audit.md

         lsoInfo: "Info: Password of <% $.username %> user is aligned"
         lsoStageError: Password of <% $.username %> user is aligned
 ```

+/// note
+Keep in mind that this workflow is intended to fail if the password matches and succeed if it does not.
+This ensures the Operation Manager multi-phase transition from Audit to Align: a mismatch triggers progression to the align phase, while a match halts it since no action is needed.
+Though logical, this may feel counterintuitive—success on mismatch and failure on match.
 ///

-The YAML syntax for writing workflows is very intuitive, as it uses simple English expressions to describe the
-execution and data flow including conditional statements.
-Please study the workflow code carefully, to get used
-to the syntax and principles, as soon you will write your first own workflow.

-Observations:
+///

+A few observations worth noting:

-* Some specific rules apply to make the workflow fit the needs of LSO.
-Have a look, how the environment/output variables
-  `lsoInfo` and `lsoStageError` are used.
-Those variables provide a feedback loop to *Device Operations* to understand
-  execution progress and reasoning of the result.
+* Some specific rules need to be adhered to for the workflow to be valid LSO.
+Have a look at how the variables `lsoInfo` and `lsoStageError` are used.
+Those variables provide a feedback loop to *Device Operations* to understand execution progress and reasoning of the result.
 * NSP uses the `admin` user for mediation (CLI, xFTP, NETCONF and gRPC).
-As we don't want to break your lab, an initial
-  check is done to avoid updating the admin users password by accident.
+As we don't want to break your lab, an initial check is done to avoid updating the admin user's password by accident.
-* The workflow input needs to fit the needs of the operation, so it needs to match the operation model (while values
-  could also be statically set in the mapping profile).
+* The workflow input must fit the needs of the operation, so it needs to match the operation model.
+Alternatively, values could be set statically in the mapping profile.
-* The general logic in LSOM is, that only target that have successfully passed one phase are considered for the execution
-  of the next phase(s).
-That's why, we need to be careful about the execution state we are returning.
-If and only if the
-  check was executed successfully, but we found a misalignment, the workflow will return `success`.
-Aka, the target device
-  would be selected for the next phase, to realign the password.
-In all other cases, like if the password was aligned, we
-  mark the target as `failed` and the target would not be considered for realignment of the password.
+* The general logic in LSO is that only targets that have successfully passed one phase are considered for the execution of the next phase(s).
+That's why we need to think carefully about the returned execution state.
+If and only if the check was executed successfully and we found a misalignment will the workflow return `success`.
+In other words, only then would the target device be selected for the next phase to realign the password.
+In all other cases (password was aligned already, workflow failed) the target is marked as `failed` and it would not be considered for realignment of the password.

 /// note | Give it a try!

-You don't need to wait until everything comes together as operation, you can try out the workflow right now.
-You may user either NSP WebUI or Visual Studio Code (or code-server) with the NOKIA WFM extension to create
-and run the workflow.
-For now, you can use the `admin` user, but ideally you can already create another NE
+You don't need to wait until everything comes together as an operation.
+You can try out the workflow right now.
+You may use either the NSP WebUI or Visual Studio Code (or code-server) with the NOKIA WFM extension to create and run the workflow.
+For now, you can use the `admin` user, but ideally you can already create another NE user like `nsptest` on your targeted SR OS node.
-user like `nsptest`.
-///

-/// details | Want to create a NE user using MD-CLI?
+/// details | Creating a local user using MD-CLI in SR OS
-    type: tip
+    type: hint

 ```bash
 edit-config private